gideonmiller1998/GEOG5990/assignment 2/README.md

 ## Planning for Drunks

 These files make up the final agent-based model for assignmnet 2 of GEOG5990 module.
-The model simulates drunks leaving a pub as the centre of the map and walking around, taking steps in random directions, until they reach their home.
+The model successfully simulates drunks leaving a pub as the centre of the map and walking around, taking steps in random directions, until they reach their home.

 The data needed to run the model is:
 1. drunk.txt (the environment data)